OpenNMT/opennmt.github.io/Advanced.md

 it￨C is￨l not￨l acceptable￨l that￨l ,￨n with￨l the￨l help￨l of￨l the￨l national￨l bureaucracies￨l ,￨n parliament￨C &apos;s￨l legislative￨l prerogative￨l should￨l be￨l made￨l null￨l and￨l void￨l by￨l means￨l of￨l implementing￨l provisions￨l whose￨l content￨l ,￨n purpose￨l and￨l extent￨l are￨l not￨l laid￨l down￨l in￨l advance￨l .￨n
 ```

+You can generate this case feature with OpenNMT's tokenization script and the `-case_feature` flag.

 ## Training

 ### Train - Full option list